Social Security & Taxation

 Social Security in the UK

-The latest legislation concerning UK social security includes the UK Pensions Act of 2011 and the Welfare Reform Act 2012.
+The latest legislations concerning social security in the UK include the UK Pensions Act of 2011 and the Welfare Reform Act 2012.
 These measures have introduced several controversial changes, e.g. regarding UK pensions, disability assessments for people unable to work, or so-called “back-to-work schemes”.

 However, British citizens can still claim a variety of financial benefits in times of need.
-These include, for example, Jobseeker’s Allowance, Housing Benefits, Maternity Allowance, or Working Tax Credit to reimburse parents for childcare in the UK.
+These include, for example, next to the Universal Credit, Jobseeker’s Allowance, Maternity Allowance, and other benefits.

-We cannot possibly cover all details about pensions and UK social security benefits here.
+We cannot possibly cover all details about pensions and social security benefits in the UK in this guide.
 Some general points should be of interest, though:

-- If you receive UK social security, allowances often depend on your nationality, visa type, etc. In some cases, residents from non-EU/EEA countries might hurt their immigration status by applying for financial help.
+- If you receive social security in the UK, allowances often depend on your nationality, visa type, etc. In some cases, residents from non-EU/EEA countries might hurt their immigration status by applying for financial help.

-- Most benefits paid by UK social security are means-tested.
+- Most benefits are means-tested.
 Your savings and current income have to be under a certain limit for you to qualify.
-So, if you come to the UK for a well-paid new job, and with a financial cushion to boot, most benefits are not applicable to your situation.
+If you come to the UK for a well-paid new job, and with a financial cushion to boot, most benefits are not applicable to your situation.

 Nonetheless, a few aspects of the UK social security system are highly relevant for expatriates.
-Everyone should have an idea of how UK pensions work and what happens in case you are let go from your job in the UK.
+Everyone should have an idea of how pensions in the UK work and what happens in case you are let go from your job in the UK.

 UK pensions can be saved for in three different ways.
-The three basic pillars of UK social security for retirees are:
+The three basic pillars of British social security for retirees are: